 - The roof and walls of the stall must be made of material that will protect all food and equipment from the weather, dirt and dust.
-It is important that the material is clean and can easily be cleaned for the duration of the event.
+It is important that the material is clean and can easily be cleaned for the duration of the event

 - Suggested materials include:

 - Plastic sheeting or vinyl

 - Sealed, finished board

+- A solid ground cover must be provided to allow for easy cleaning.
+Carpet is NOT to be used.

-Suggested materials include:
+Suggested materials

+include:

-- Lino
+- o Lino

-- Vinvl
+- o Vinyl

 - Any other washable surface.

 - The floor must be kept free of grease, food scraps, dirt and dust by regular cleaning.
 The floor MUST be cleaned immediately if any food is spilt or dropped.

 - All benches and tables must have a solid and smooth surface either made from laminated plastic or something similar that can be easily cleaned.

 - Unsealed wood is not permitted.

 - A personal item storage area must be allocated within the stall.